kubevirt/user-guide/installation.md

 ### From Service Catalog as an APB

 You can find KubeVirt in OpenShift Service Catalog and install it from there.
-In order to do that please follow documentation of [KubeVirt APB repository](https://github.com/ansibleplaybookbundle/kubevirt-apb).
+In order to do that please follow the documentation of [KubeVirt APB repository](https://github.com/ansibleplaybookbundle/kubevirt-apb).

 ### Using Ansible playbooks

-There is project [kubevirt-ansible](https://github.com/kubevirt/kubevirt-ansible) which provides a collection of playbooks to install KubeVirt and it's related components on top of OpenShift or Kubernetes cluster.
+There is project [kubevirt-ansible](https://github.com/kubevirt/kubevirt-ansible) which provides a collection of playbooks to install KubeVirt and it's related components on top of OpenShift or Kubernetes clusters.

 ## Deploying from Source